Skrylar/ImpromptuModular/README.md

 [//]: # (!!!!!UPDATE VERSION NUMBER IN MAKEFILE ALSO!!!!!
 120% Zoom for jpgs)

-## License

-Based on code from the Fundamental and Audible Instruments plugins by Andrew Belt and graphics from the Component Library by Wes Milholen.
-See ./LICENSE.txt for all licenses (and ./res/fonts/ for font licenses).

-## Acknowledgements
-Impromptu Modular is not a single-person endeavor:

-* Thanks to **Nigel Sixsmith** for the many fruitful discussions and numerous design improvements that were suggested for the modules, for the concept proposal and development of GateSeq64, for detailed testing/bug-reports, and also for the in-depth presentation of PhraseSeq16 and TwelveKey in Talking Rackheads [epsiode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg), as well as PhraseSeq32 and GateSeq64 in [episode 10](https://www.youtube.com/watch?v=bjqWwTKqERQ) and Clocked in [episode 12](https://www.youtube.com/watch?v=ymfOh1yCzU4).
-* Thanks to **Xavier Belmont** for suggesting improvements to the modules, for testing/bug-reports, for the concept design of the SMS16 module and the blank panel, and for graciously providing the dark panels of all modules.
-* Thanks to **Steve Baker** for many fruitful discussions regarding the BPM Detection method in Clocked, testing and improvements that were suggested for that module.
-* Thanks to **Omri Cohen** for testing and suggesting improvements to the modules, and for the [PhraseSeq16/32 tutorial](https://www.youtube.com/watch?v=N8_rMNzsS7w) and the [advanced gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).
-* Thanks to **Latif Karoumi** for [testing](https://www.youtube.com/watch?v=5PZCXvWlFZM) and suggesting improvement to the modules, particularly the advanced gate modes in the GateSeq64 and PhraseSeq sequencers.
-* Thanks also to **Pyer (Pierre Collard)**, **Alfredo Santamaria**, **Nay Seven**, **Alberto Zamora**, **Clément Foulc**, **Espen Storø**, **Wouter Spekkink**, **Jakub Mudrák**, **Georg Carlson**, **Jean-Sébastien Monzani**, **John Melcher**, **Paul Piko**, **Joop van der Linden** for suggesting improvements to the modules, bug reports and testing.

 # Modules <a id="modules"></a>

 Each module is available in light (Classic) or dark (Dark-valor) panels, selectable by right-clicking the module in Rack.